Should I change myself or just my point of view?

 • Who told you you are “too much”, and what did they tell you that for?
 What did they gain?
 What does this comment say about them?

-• Who gets upset or ignores you when you insist that something you have evidence that will create problems will not be done?
-Why?
+• Who gets upset or ignores you when you insist that something is not right?
 What is in it for them?

-• Who has made you feel that “stopping to think” wastes time and that you must move and just do it?
+• Who has made you feel that “stopping to think” is not right, that you have to move, to do?
 What is behind this comment?

 • Who and when have you been made to feel that you were asking too many questions or giving too many opinions?
 What was in it for them?